aumovio_brake_system_roadmap.jpg

 Brake System Roadmap

-Vehicles are currently being reconceived.
-Global megatrends are driving these efforts: Vehicle architecture is changing with the electrification of the powertrain and the growing capabilities of automated driving (AD).
-Digitalization and connectivity are fundamentally realigning the electrical and electronic architecture (E/E architecture) of vehicles, which is increasingly based on software – because it’s the software which will define the character of cars and the driving experience!
-Bytes take the place of horsepower.
-Apps and services are expanding the car into an immersive experience that’s steadily becoming safer and more comfortable.
+Vehicles are currently being reimagined.
+Global megatrends are driving this transformation: Vehicle architecture is evolving with the electrification of the powertrain and the growing capabilities of automated driving (AD).
+Digitalization and connectivity are fundamentally reshaping the electrical and electronic (E/E) architecture of vehicles.
+This is increasingly based on software, because it’s more and more the software which defines the character of cars and the driving experience!
+Bytes are replacing horsepower.
+Apps and services are turning the car into an immersive experience that’s continously becoming safer and more comfortable.

 Brake System Roadmap

-With digitalization and connectivity, electric drives and AD capabilities, brake systems must therefore fulfill a broad number of additional tasks.
-To this end, AUMOVIO, as a long-standing, globally proven brake system specialist, is developing brake system technologies: The Brake System Roadmap.
+With increasing vehicle digitalization, connectivity, electrification and automated driving capabilities, brake systems must have a wide range of additional requirements.
+AUMOVIO, as a long-standing and globally proven brake system specialist, is developing brake system technologies to address those needs.
+In the following, we outline the evolution of brake systems and present our Brake System Roadmap.

 outro-pic.png